College Work Study/College Employment

 The first 2 weeks of the Fall and Spring semesters are reserved for hiring work-study students ONLY, unless special circumstances exist.

-- During the year, the Office of Student Financial Services will post any available on-campus positions on the bulletin board outside the office and also on the web site.
+- During the year, the Office of Student Financial Services will post any available on-campus positions on the web site.

 - A student may also be hired directly by the departments that are seeking student employees.